codesections-personal/codesections/content/blog/hello-world.md

 <p>As of this writing, this site is built using <a href="https://gohugo.io/">Hugo</a>, the
 leading static site generator.
-It uses a self-written theme and the source code lives in a publicly available <a href="https://github.com/dsock/codesections">GitHub repository</a>.
+It uses a self-written theme and the source code lives in a publicly available <a href="https://github.com/dsock/codesections">GitHub repository</a> [EDIT: Now a <a href="https://gitlab.com/codesections/codesections-website">GitLab repository</a>].
 If you’re curious about what I was trying to achieve with this site, I’ve written <a href="/projects/this-website">a whole page</a> about what I was aiming for and how well I did.</p>